pivotal/docs-platform-automation/docs/reference/inputs-outputs.md

 The file contains the information to restore an Ops Manager VM.
 The `installation` input for a opsman VM task expects to have a `installation.zip` file.

-This file can be exported from an Ops Manager VM using the [export-installation](#export-installation).
+This file can be exported from an Ops Manager VM using the [export-installation][export-installation].
-This file can be imported to an Ops Manager VM using the [import-installation](#import-installation).
+This file can be imported to an Ops Manager VM using the [import-installation][import-installation].

 !!! warning
     This file cannot be manually created.
 It is a file that must be generated via the export function of Ops Manager.